lokesh2334/walmart/README.md

  - **Sales of a deaprtment by store**

 **What is your desired outcome?**

-To increace weekly sales by intoducing new offers and promotions.
+To increase weekly sales by intoducing new offers and promotions.

 **Why does this outcome matter?**

 The ratio of Weekly Sales to Markdown will tell us how the offers and promotions are working in order to increase the weekly sales of the store.

 **How are you going to measure progress?**

 Lower the ratio, greater the progress.
-When the ratio is low it meaning sales is good.
+When the ratio is low it means sales is good.

 **How can you influence the outcome?**

 We can influence the outcome by increasing the Markdown values.

 **Who is responsible for the outcome?**

 The Marketing team and PR team is responsible for the outcome.

 **How will you know you have achieved the outcome?**

 When the weekly sales are increasing over time and ratio is constant.

 **How often will you review progress towards the outcome?**

 In order to review progress we need to check the result every week or every 2 weeks.

 ### Hypothesis